Elementary Education

 The Master of Arts in Education: Concentration in Early Childhood Education provides early childhood educators with advanced knowledge and training in research, theory, and practice for working with children and families in multicultural and multilingual early childhood settings.
 This degree provides infant, toddler, preschool, primary grade, community college educators, and early childhood administrators with the skills and knowledge for teaching and leadership positions in the field of early childhood education.
 Courses taken for the program can qualify for Teacher and Administrator levels of the California Child Development Matrix.
 Twelve units of the Multiple Subject Credential, ECE TK-5th Focus can be transferred to this MA program.

-The Master of Arts in Education: Concentration in Elementary Education provides elementary school teachers with advanced knowledge of research, theory, and practice in the field of elementary education in general as well as in particular subject matter disciplines.
+The Master of Arts in Elementary Education provides elementary school teachers with advanced knowledge of research, theory, and practice in the field of elementary education in general as well as in particular subject matter disciplines.
 This concentration is a continuation of the SF State Multiple Subjects Credential Program and is only open to students who have completed their credential within two years of applying to the M.A.
 Twelve units of the Multiple Subject Credential Program can be transferred to this MA program.

 The Master of Arts in Education: Concentration in Mathematics Education provides elementary, middle school, high school teachers with advanced knowledge of research, theory, and practice in the teaching and learning of school mathematics and expands their knowledge of mathematics content.
 This program is run jointly with the secondary education department.
 Those holding a single subject mathematics credential should apply through the secondary department.
 Teachers holding Multiple Subject credentials will be eligible to apply for a supplementary authorization in mathematics for middle school teaching.
 This degree also prepares teachers to assume leadership roles in their schools and districts.